Marlene D. Berke

 Hi!
-I'm a postdoc at MIT's Integrative Computational Neuroscience (ICoN) Center.
+I'm an ICoN postdoctoral fellow at MIT in the Saxe Lab and the Computational Cognitive Science group, jointly supervised by Rebecca Saxe and Josh Tenenbaum.
 I study how we think about our own and other minds.
 I'm especially interested in how we make inferences about the unobservable things going on in other people's minds, like what they are thinking about or how much pain they are experiencing.
 To approach these problems, I use a combination of behavioral experiments and computational modeling.

 Feel free to get in touch: berkem[at]mit.edu.